COLOBUS MONKEYS

 • Mpanga forest: This forest is also another home to three species of monkeys such as Red-tailed monkeys, black and white colobus monkeys and vervet monkeys.
 Visitors to the forest can often spot these primates as they swing through the trees and explore their nature habitat.

 • Mabira Forest: This forest is also home to various monkey species, with the Uganda Mangabey being a key attraction.
-Other primates found there include red-tailed monkeys and vervet habituated for tracking, allowing visitors to observe them closely with the help of experienced guides according to Silverback Gorilla Tours.
+Other primates found there include red-tailed monkeys and vervet habituated for tracking, allowing visitors to observe them closely with the help of experienced guides.

 All the above National parks have amazing monkey species that will make your heart happy.
 All the national parks have comfortable places for relaxing after the tour.
 Beyond Travel has the best trips that will warm your heart and leave you with good memories